 NGS-based RNA expression profiling in action

-Translational applications in autoimmune (AI) and immuno-oncology (IO) research
+Translational applications in immune response (IR) and immuno-oncology (IO) research

 Mechanism of action (MOA)